cabforum/servercert/docs/BR.md

 * For each Certificate in the Certification Path, the encoded content of the Issuer Distinguished Name field of a Certificate SHALL be byte-for-byte identical with the encoded form of the Subject Distinguished Name field of the Issuing CA certificate.
 * For each CA Certificate in the Certification Path, the encoded content of the Subject Distinguished Name field of a Certificate SHALL be byte-for-byte identical among all Certificates whose Subject Distinguished Names can be compared as equal according to [RFC 5280, Section 7.1](https://tools.ietf.org/html/rfc5280#section-7.1), and including expired and revoked Certificates.

-Effective 2022-11-01, when encoding a `Name`, the CA SHALL ensure that:
+When encoding a `Name`, the CA SHALL ensure that:

   * Each `Name` MUST contain an `RDNSequence`.
   * Each `RelativeDistinguishedName` MUST contain exactly one `AttributeTypeAndValue`.